Thursday, July 24, 2014

 Cossacks vs. Pirates vs. Turks

-I was in Turkey recently with a group from my church, helping out with a Vacation Bible School for the children of missionaries.
+I was in Turkey recently with a group from my church, helping out with a Vacation Bible School for the children of workers from various countries who were meeting for a conference.
 So I figured reading something set in Turkey would be appropriate.

 I did read Mark Twain's Innocents Abroad just before the trip over there, since it does include a hilarious account of his visit to Constantinople.
 But while in Turkey, I re-visited Robert E Howard's "The Road of the Eagles."